nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 A machine learning hosting infrastructure should be stable.
 Also a machine learning hosting infrastructure should be designed as simple as possible.
 This since the following characteristics apply:

 - A Machine learning hosting environment must be secured since determining the quality of the outcome is already challenging enough.

-- Machine learning infrastructure hosting that works for your use cases will evolve and not replaced completely on a frequent basis.
+- Machine learning infrastructure hosting that works for your use cases now is no guarantee for the future.
+Your use case evolves in future and hosting infrastructure evolves also.
+At minimum security patches are needed.
+But a complete hosting infrastructure is not replaced or drastically changed on a frequent basis.
+The core remains for a long period.

 - Incorporating new technology and too frequent changes within your hosting infrastructure can introduce security vulnerabilities and unpredictable outcomes.

 - Changes on your machine learning hosting infrastructure do apply on your complete ML pipeline.

 - Machine learning hosting infrastructure components should be hardened.
 This means protecting is needed for accidentally changes or security breaches.

 - Separation of concerns is just as for any IT architecture a good practice.

 So to minimize the risks make sure you a good view on all your risks.
 Your solution architecture should give you this overview, including a view of all objects and components that will be changed (or updated) sooner or later.
 Hosting a machine learning application is partly comparable with hosting large distributed systems.
 And history learns that this can still be a problem field if not managed well.
-So make sure what dependencies you will accept regarding hosting choices and what dependencies you want to avoid.
+So make sure what dependencies you accept regarding hosting choices and what dependencies you want to avoid.